raiden-network/raiden/docs/overview_and_guide.rst

 To fire up Raiden you need at least
  1. a synced **Ethereum Node** - using geth, parity or infura
  2. an **Ethereum keystore file** - whereas the address holds ETH, RDN, and the ERC20 token you want to transfer
+ 3. (Only if you use services that charge fees) A deposit of RDN tokens to pay the services with.
 We will provide you with the necessary cli arguments step by step.
 Full example is at the end of the page.

 1. and 2.
 The synced Ethereum Node & Keystore